daleblackwood/base36id/README.md

 `uintFromBase36(s)` - convert a base36 id string to a number

-`uintArrayToBase36(uints)` - convert an array of numbers to a base36 id string
+`uintArrayToBase36(uints, segmentLength)` - convert an array of numbers to a base36 id string at the specified segment length

-`uintArrayFromBase36(s, len)` - convert a base36 id string to an array of numbers at the specified length
+`uintArrayFromBase36(s, segmentLength)` - convert a base36 id string to an array of numbers at the specified segment length